Writing an Effective Press Release for Reputation Management

 SE10 general manager Randolph Pitzer says that visuals in press releases deliver results.
 “We have found at SE10 that strong visuals will improve the use of press releases,” he says.
 “In fact, the trade press is so hungry for content, prepackaged press releases with visuals make their jobs easier and improve the chances of getting covered.”

-Links can expand on your press release and make it easier to use as a resource.
-Hutchins encourages writers to not make journalists search for more information.
-Instead, she says, provide journalists with additional information using relevant links to your website.
-When considering what links to use, think about what questions the journalists might ask, Hutchins recommends.
+Links can make your press release easier to use as a resource.
+Don’t make journalists search for more information.
+Instead provide them with additional information using relevant links to your website.
+When considering what links to use, think about what questions the journalists might ask.

 Write Your Press Release for the Internet